signalfx/collectd-nginx-plus/docker/README.md

 The client container will send a request to each NGINX Plus port that is proxying to the server containers.
 By default the client sends five requests per second.
 The requests per second can be changed in the `docker-compose.yml` via the container environment variables.

+The collectd container will be configured to only report the default metrics.
+Before building the container, add your API token to `collectd/Dockerfile` as the `SF_API_TOKEN` environment variable.

 ## Prerequisites